-"You will also need to agree to report back to lenders on a regular basis in an open and heighten their interest in ESG metrics when assessing company characteristics, it makes
+"You will also need to agree to report back to lenders on a regular basis in an open and transparent way."

+As lenders and investors continue to heighten their interest in ESG metrics when assessing company characteristics, it makes sense for borrowers to up their game.